ARTS-Laboratory/Dynamic-signal-reproduction/README.md

 # How to run:
-run 'dynamic_signal_generation.vi'
+run 'dynamic_signal_generation.vi'.
-use the data(data.text) as a input file.
+Use the data(data.txt) as a input file.
 This code is generated signal as real time.
-Here 1st column is measuring time and second one for acceleration.
+Here first column is for time and second one for acceleration.

 # Hardware :